-We offer the services of a Veterans Administration Accredited attorney to help you get Veteran Disability Benefits at no cost to you.
+We offer the services of a Veterans’ Administration Accredited attorney to help you get Veterans’ Disability Benefits at no cost to you.

-If you are military veteran with a service-related disability or injury, you may be eligible for Veteran Disability Benefits if you have a service-related disability and you were discharged under other than dishonorable conditions.
+If you are military veteran with a service-related disability or injury, you may be eligible for Veterans’ Disability Benefits.
+Eligibility requires that you have a service-related disability, and that you were discharged under other than dishonorable conditions.

 These benefits are paid to veterans who have injuries or diseases that happened while on active duty, or were made worse by active military service.
 It is also paid to certain veterans disabled from VA health care.
 These benefits are tax-free.

-Veterans can receive both Social Security Disability and Veteran Disability benefits.
+Veterans can receive both Social Security Disability and Veterans’ Disability benefits.

 To be eligible for this type of Veteran Disability Compensation,

 - Your disability or injury must be service-connected.

 - You must also have separated or been discharged from service under other than dishonorable conditions.

 - Your disability must be the result of an injury or disease that was caused or made worse while in the line of duty, during active duty, or active duty for training; or from injury, heart attack, or stroke that occurred during inactive duty training.